User access options with Windows Admin Center

 - Active Directory/local machine groups

-- Azure Active Directory as the identity provider for Windows Admin Center
+- Microsoft Entra ID as the identity provider for Windows Admin Center

 When using Active Directory or local machine groups as the identity provider, you can enforce smartcard authentication by requiring users who access Windows Admin Center to be a member of additional smartcard-based security groups.
 Configure smartcard authentication in Windows Admin Center.